Last Thing on My Mind (Bananarama song)

-"Last Thing on My Mind" is by English girl group Bananarama from their sixth studio album, Please Yourself (1993).
+"Last Thing on My Mind" is by the English girl group Bananarama from their sixth studio album, Please Yourself (1993).
 It was released on 16 November 1992 by London Records as the album's second single.
 The track was produced by Mike Stock and Pete Waterman, two-thirds of the Stock Aitken Waterman (SAW) trio.
 Waterman stated in 2002 the song was influenced by Mozart.
 The single peaked at number 72 on the UK Singles Chart.
 In 1998, British group Steps released a cover version of the song as a single, peaking at number six on the UK Singles Chart.

 Critical reception

 Quentin Harrison from Albumism described the song as a "champagne pop-soul sparkler".

 Music video

 A music video was made to accompany the song, directed by Zowie Broach.
 It features the two girls dressed in suits, ties, and gloves as they meet in a high-class European cafe where they chat, giggle, and whisper into each other's ears.
 These scenes are intercut with scenes of each of the girls being caressed or hugging a male companion in an upscale bedroom.
 The video ends with the two girls leaving together in a limousine.